-The Finder Search feature does more than provide you a simple search box.
-You can select how to look, add criteria to narrow down your results, and save your searches to reuse.
+The Finder Search feature does more than provide you with a simple search box.
+You can select how to look, add criteria to narrow down your results, and save your searches to use them again later.

 Basic Finder searches